DovieW/obsidian-android-sync/README.md

 # Obsidian Android Sync
-Easily sync using Git (SSH) + Termux, with automation and shortcuts using Tasker.
+Easily sync your Obsidian vaults on Android using Git (SSH) + Termux, with automation and shortcuts using Tasker.
 [Here's an image](https://bit.ly/40hLIyt) of what it looks like, once complete.
 Syncing works best when using the indivdual launch icons to open a vault, but it will also work with the normal app.

-Using [scrcpy](https://github.com/Genymobile/scrcpy) makes setting this up easier.

 I recommend you add the following lines to your .gitignore file in all your vaults that you'll be syncing using Git:
 ```gitignore